How To Become A Touring Musician: The Beginner’s Guide To Touring In The Music Industry

 (As opposed to what people who have never had a chance to get on a music tour imagine it’s like.)

-(The best way to know this is from someone who has become a touring musician and can show you what it’s really like to go on a world tour.)
+Someone who has become a touring musician and can show you what it’s really like to go on a world tour.

 EMAIL TO GET ACCESS